tfabris/BlueGigaEmpeg/README.txt

 careful not to break any of the components sticking off the back of the display board.

-Refer to the annotated phototgraph in this repository named "I2S Wiring Modification Photo.jpg" to help understand the wiring instructions below.
+Refer to the annotated photograph in this repository named "I2S Wiring Modification Photo.jpg" to help understand the wiring instructions below.
 Here is a direct link to download the photo: